 Short answer is no, milk bones are not known to cause cancer in pets.
 It’s a common myth that was propagated online for years.
 There have been a lot of discussions on Facebook regarding BHA – a preservative in Milk Bones that might cause cancer or endocrine issues.
 The company’s response to the cancer fear was: “We add a very small amount of BHA to our treats as an anti-oxidant that helps to preserve fats and protect against staleness.
 At these trace amounts, it is completely harmless.”
 Truth is, no scientific studies link BHA to cancer (yet?!).

 Milk-Bone brand dog treats have never been recalled, according to our research.
 But that doesn’t mean that everything is perfect.
 2 sizes of biscuits (Lot #12071K) were withdrawn from distribution in 2011.
-They were recalled because the biscuits had not completely dried after baking.
+They were recalled because the dog biscuits had not completely dried after baking.
 There were however some pretty scary recalls of other dog food products made by the parent company owning Milk Bone.

-Milk Bone Dog Treat Ingredients
+Milk Bone Dog Biscuit Ingredients

 Milk Bones Vitamins

 The one thing clearly labelled regarding the ingredients is that Milk Bones contain a dozen of vitamins and minerals.
 Milk Bones are fortified with calcium, folic acid, biotin, and vitamins A, D, E, and B12, and more.
 Each product needs to be checked to see the exact vitamins present in the dog treats though!

 We checked the medium sized dental chews and they contain 65 calories per treat.
 This is why it was clear that it was a once a day type of a treat, not more.